Before you can give notice of your marriage you must decide when and where you want the ceremony to take place.

 The celebrant will charge for planning and conducting the wedding ceremony.

-You can find out more about giving notice, including how and when to submit your marriage notice application form, at this link:
+You can find out more about giving notice, including how and when to send in your marriage notice application form, at this link:

 When the registrar is content that there is no reason why the marriage can’t take place, a marriage schedule will be prepared from the information you have given in the marriage notice form.